confidential-containers/documentation/TrustModel.md

 ### Workload Provider
 This persona has control over the code, containers and pods used to provide the Application or Workload.
-They Define and builds an application or solution to provide business value to customers and clients.
+They define and build an application or solution to provide business value to customers and clients.
 The workload provider and end user could be part of same company/organisation but following the least privilege principle the application provider should not be able to view or manipulate end user data without informed consent.
 - Owner of business logic containers.
 These may contain proprietary algorithms, models or secrets
 - Needs to prove to customer aspects of compliance
-- Defines what the solution requires in order to run (resources, utility containers/services, storage) and maintain compliance
+- Defines what the solution requires in order to run and maintain compliance (resources, utility containers/services,  storage)
-- provide the protected bootimage, or designate a trusted party to provide the protected bootimage; In addition, provide the attestation verification service, or designate a trusted party  to provide the attestation verification service.
+- provide the protected bootimage, or designate a trusted party to provide the protected bootimage;
+- provide the attestation verification service, or designate a trusted party  to provide the attestation verification service.

 Example : 3rd party software vendor